Brightspace/discovery-fra/README.md

 To build and host via iFrauToaster, run `npm run buildDev`.
 To test against a custom ifrautoaster configuration:
-	- create your config file in the root folder as `ifrautoaster-custom.json`
+	- create your config file in the root folder as `ifrautoaster-custom.json`.
+This file will not be commited.
 	- run `npm run buildDev:custom`.
-This file will not be commited.
 You should be able to view the fra at http://localhost:9090/d2l/le/discovery/view/home.
 While hosting, it should rebuild after editing the source or lang files, so disable browser caching and refresh your browser after build completion to view changes.